DecibillyJoel/LCUtils/README.md

 # LCUtils
- Compilation of utils specific to Lethal Company
+A compilation of utils specific to Lethal Company